DanielRendox/RoutineTracker/README.md

 It utilizes:

-- Jetpack Compose for the user interface, with a single Activity and no Fragments.
+- Jetpack Compose for the user interface, with a single Activity and no Fragments
 - Official Compose navigation library
 - View model for business logic separation
 - SQLDelight database for local data storage
 - Kotlin coroutines and flow for asynchronous requests
 - Koin for dependency injection
 - JUnit 5 for unit testing
+- [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) for working with dates
 - A super convenient [Calendar](https://github.com/kizitonwose/Calendar) library for Android. (shoutout to [@kizitonwose](https://github.com/kizitonwose))

 The app follows: